 Any attempt to repair the world must take into account that society is made up of flawed people who are moved by their heart.
-The motivations of the heart can be fraught with problems..
-Although the Hebrew prophets charged Israel with the task of tikkun olam, they also condemned the human heart as sick, wicked, and ill-equipped to carry out that mission: "The heart is deceitful above all things, and desperately sick; who can understand it?"
+The motivations of the heart can be fraught with problems.
+Although the prophets charged our ancestors with the task of tikkun olam, they also condemned the human heart as sick, wicked, and ill-equipped to carry out that mission: “The heart is deceitful above all things, and desperately sick; who can understand it?”
 (Jeremiah 17:9).

 While it is our moral duty to pursue peace, establish justice, and care for those who cannot protect themselves, not until our own hearts are repaired can we repair the world.
 As long as we are at war with our own evil inclinations, we will be at war with those around us.
 That is why I believe we need the agent of peace God has provided.
-Isaiah wrote of the Messiah who was to come:
+I believe Isaiah was writing of the Messiah who was to come:

 Surely he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God, and afflicted.
 But he was pierced for our transgressions; he was crushed for our iniquities; upon him was the chastisement that brought us peace, and with his wounds we are healed.
 (Isaiah 53:4–5)

 Those of us who are Messianic Jews maintain that Yeshua (Jesus) was that one who brought us reconciliation with God.